 Roll and release

-You can also use tennis balls or foam or wood rollers to do counter FHP exercises, like neck or thoracic extension.
+You can also use tennis balls or foam or wood rollers (even a rolling pin) to do counter FHP exercises, like neck or thoracic extension.
 Additionally, balls and rollers can release neck tension and trigger points.
 (5)

 Yes, it matters how you breathe.
 Many people (I was one) overuse their scalenes and SCMs to assist with breathing, raising the first ribs and breathing too high in the lungs.
 Therefore, diaphragmatic breathing is recommended for everyone.
 However, unless you sing or practice Pilates or yoga, you may not even know how to do it.
 See (17) for some instruction.